-The previous permit established a minimum monitoring frequency of once per day (1/Day).
 Although EPA's 1996 Guidance recommends evaluation of the most current two-years of effluent data for a parameter, the Department is considering the most current three seasons months of data (May 2012 - September 2014).
-A review of the monitoring data for total residual chlorine indicates the ratios (expressed in percent) of the long term effluent average to the monthly average limits can be calculated as 35% respectively.
-According to Table I of the EPA Guidance and Department Guidance, a 1/Day monitoring requirement can be reduced to 3/Week.
-Therefore, this permitting action is reducing the monitoring frequency for total residual chlorine to 3/Week.
+A review of the monitoring data for total residual chlorine indicates the ratios (expressed in percent) of the long term effluent average to the monthly average limits can be calculated as 40% respectively.
+According to Table I of the EPA Guidance and Department Guidance, a 2/Day monitoring requirement can be reduced to 1/Day.
+Therefore, this permitting action is reducing the monitoring frequency for total residual chlorine to 1/Day.

-- f. pH: The previous permitting action established, and this permitting action is carrying forward, a technology-based pH limit of 6.0 9.0 standard units, which is based on Department rule, 06-096 CMR Chapter 525(3)(III), and a minimum monitoring frequency requirement of once per day (1/Day), which is based on Department guidance for POTWs permitted to discharge between 1.5 and 5.0 MGD.
-A review of the monthly DMR data for the period January 2012 March 2015 indicates the permittee has been in compliance with said limit(s) 100% of the time with values ranging from 6.0 8.0 su. - g.
-Nitrogen The permittee has not been conducting total nitrogen testing on its discharge to date.
+g. pH: The previous permitting action established, and this permitting action is carrying forward, a technology-based pH limit of 6.0 - 9.0 standard units, which is based on Department rule, 06-096 CMR Chapter 525(3)(III), and a minimum monitoring frequency requirement of once per day (1/Day), which is based on Department guidance for POTWs permitted to discharge between 1.5 and 5.0 MGD.
+A review of the monthly DMR data for the period January 2012 - March 2015 indicates the permittee has been in compliance with said limit(s) 100% of the time with values ranging from 6.0 - 7.4 su.

+h.
+Nitrogen - The permittee has not been conducting total nitrogen testing on its discharge to date.
 However, the USEPA requested the Department evaluate the reasonable potential for the discharge of total nitrogen to cause or contribute to non-attainment of applicable water quality standards in marine waters, namely dissolved oxygen (DO) deficiencies and cultural eutrophication caused by algal blooms or impacts to eelgrass beds.
 The Department has 50 total nitrogen effluent values with an arithmetic mean of 14.3 mg/L collected from various municipally-owned treatment works that discharge to marine waters of the State.
 None of the facilities are specifically designed to remove total nitrogen.
 For the MEPDES permitting program, the Department considers 14.3 mg/L be representative of total nitrogen discharge levels for all facilities discharging to marine waters in the absence of facility specific data.

 As of the date of this permitting action, the State of Maine has not promulgated numeric ambient water quality criteria for any of the nitrogen compounds.
 According to several studies in EPA's Region I, numeric nutrient criteria have been established for relatively few estuaries but the criteria that have been set typically fall between 0.35 mg N/L and 0.50 mg N/L to protect aquatic life in marine waters using dissolved oxygen as the indicator and to control cultural eutrophication effects namely diurnal DO swings and supersaturated DO levels.
-While the thresholds are site-specific many of the nitrogen thresholds set for the protection of eelgrass habitat are similar and fall between 0.30 mg N/L and 0.39 mg N/L.
+While the thresholds are site-specific many of the nitrogen thresholds set for the protection of eelgrass habitat are similar and fall between 0.30 mg N/L and 0.30 mg N/L.